 VSAT Statistics

 For your interest, here are a few statistics and figures about the VSAT market.
 You have our permission to quote these figures providing that you label any information you use as © and reference is made at each use to this www site (www.comsys.co.uk).
-All figures are to December 2008:
+These statistics include sales up to the end of 2016 although service sites are based on a 12 month research timeframe:

 Enterprise & Broadband Star Data Systems

-Number of VSAT Operators Tracked by COMSYS Over 350
+Number of Active VSAT Operators Tracked by COMSYS 537

 Consumer Internet Access Star Data Systems